m-ld/m-ld-website/src/topics/live-and-sharable.md

   name: George
 date: 2020-09-01
 ---
+> - The 'truth' should be the data that is being used, not the data in distant
+>   storage.
+> - Distribute the data automatically, with the guarantee that all of it will
+>   converge on the same 'truth'.
+> - Use a published open standard for encoding data with its meaning, and
+>   communicating changes to it.

 Hi, I'm George.
 This year I left my day job as a software engineering leader, and plunged into lockdown under a mountain of work, uncertainty and risk.
 Last week, I pushed the button to launch the **m-ld** Developer Preview.
 In between